Skip to content

 To calculate your NPS score, subtract the percentage of detractors from the percentage of promoters.
 For example, if 30% of respondents are detractors, 10% are passives and 60% are promoters, you would subtract 30% from 60% for a total Net Promoter Score of 30.
 As long as your NPS is above 0, you can consider it good - being that the number of detractors does not exceed the number of promoters of your brand.

-The great thing about NPS is that it is a widely known metric, and has a fairly consistent reporting scale, unlike CSAT and CES which can be more subjective to each brand.
+The great thing about NPS is that it is a widely known metric, and has a fairly consistent reporting scale (typically ranging from -100 to +100), unlike CSAT and CES which can be more subjective to each brand.
 Because they measure different things, NPS can be used in conjunction with these other satisfaction metrics in a customer satisfaction survey.
 Brands might also incorporate NPS into a brand tracking survey for a consistent read over time.

 • Churn rate